b2g-nano/TTbarAllHadUproot/README.md

-  --timeout TIMEOUT     How many seconds should dask wait for scheduler to connect --useEff              Use MC bTag efficiencies for bTagging systematics --tpt                 Apply top pT re-weighting for uproot 2 --useHist             use scikit-hep/hist for histograms --step {1,2,3,4}      Easily run a certain step of the workflow --bTagSyst {central,up,down}
+  --timeout TIMEOUT     How many seconds should dask wait for scheduler to connect --useEff              Use MC bTag efficiencies for bTagging systematics --tpt                 Apply top pT re-weighting for uproot 2 --step {1,2,3,4,5}    Easily run a certain step of the workflow --bTagSyst {central,up,down}
                         Choose Unc.
   --tTagSyst {central,up,down}